-(7) This figure is the average of compensation actually paid to our NEOs other than our PEO in each listed year.
-Compensation actually paid does not mean that these NEOs were actually paid those amounts in the listed year, but this is a dollar amount derived from the starting point of Summary Compensation Table total compensation under the methodology prescribed under the PvP Rules as shown in the table below, with the indicated figures showing an average of such figure for all NEOs other than our PEO in each listed year.
+(8) This figure is the average of compensation actually paid for our NEOs other than our PEO in each listed year.
+Compensation actually paid does not mean that these NEOs were actually paid those amounts in the listed year, but this is a dollar amount derived from the starting point of Summary Compensation Table total compensation under the methodology prescribed under the SEC's rules as shown in the table below, with the indicated figures showing an average of such figure for all NEOs other than our PEO in each listed year.